Beyond Automation: Using Agents to Level Up Your Mind

 A recent study found that users who used ChatGPT to write essays became “metacognitively lazy.”
 However, the group that practiced without AI first, and then used AI, performed significantly better.

-This leads to what I call The Agentic Ladder:
+This leads to the concept of the The Agentic Ladder:

 - Master the skill manually so you have a solid footing.